-- 4.1.1 All records required to be made by these standard rules shall: - (a) be legible; - (b) be made as soon as reasonably practicable; - (c) if amended, be amended in such a way that the original and any subsequent amendments remain legible, or are capable of retrieval; and - (d) be retained, unless otherwise agreed in writing by the Environment Agency, for at least 6 years from the date when the records were made, or in the case of the following records until permit surrender: - (i) off-site environmental effects; and - (ii) matters which affect the condition of the land and groundwater. - 4.1.2 The operator shall keep on site all records, plans and the management system required to be maintained by these standard rules, unless otherwise agreed in writing by the Environment Agency. - 4.1.3 The operator must maintain a record of the type and quantity of fuel used in the Medium Combustion Plant and generators as reported using Appendix 1.
+- 4.1.1 All records required to be made by these standard rules shall: - (a) be legible; - (b) be made as soon as reasonably practicable; - (c) if amended, be amended in such a way that the original and any subsequent amendments remain legible, or are capable of retrieval; and - (d) be retained, unless otherwise agreed in writing by the Environment Agency, for at least 6 years from the date when the records were made, or in the case of the following records until permit surrender: - (i) off-site environmental effects; and - (ii) matters which affect the condition of the land and groundwater. - 4.1.2 The operator shall keep on site all records, plans and the management system required to be maintained by these standard rules, unless otherwise agreed in writing by the Environment Agency. - 4.1.3 The operator shall maintain a record of the type and quantity of fuel used and the total annual hours of operation for each MCP.